-Commodities, basic materials, and metals are hot right now thanks to a variety of factors ranging from the rising interest in advanced battery technology to the growing enthusiasm for gold as a hedge against market volatility.
+Commodities, basic materials, and metals are hot right now.
+This is thanks to a variety of factors, ranging from the rising interest in advanced battery technology to the growing enthusiasm for gold as a hedge against market volatility.

 Nickel, however, hasn't received the same investor interest as other metals.
-As of January 2025, the price of nickel had plunged to a level it hadn't seen since the start of 2020.
-But that's not to say that the price of nickel can't rebound -- especially since the metal is a key ingredient in all sorts of manufacturing and leading technology, and nickel could certainly be a good investment over the next decade.
+As of early November 2025, the price of nickel had dropped by about 2.2% since the start of the year.
+But that's not to say that the price of nickel can't rebound -- especially since the metal is a key ingredient in many types of manufacturing and leading technology.

 Investing in nickel ETFs